Become part of the Design School

 |Application Deadline||Open for 2017/18 entry.
 Applications for 2018/19 entry will open in Autumn 2017.|

 This studio-based course aims to produce creative and innovative illustrators who are equipped to succeed in roles across the industry.
 You will explore the design principles of contemporary media while learning valuable traditional skills and gain a broad and distinctive range of visual languages working with animation, computing, photography and printmaking.

-This course is taught within the School of Design at London College of Communication.
+The course is taught within the Design School.

 Courses in UAL span a broad range of art, design, communication, business, media, science and communication subjects.
 So the ways in which you learn and how your time is used will vary according to the specific course you are studying; this may be in studios, labs, classes, involve working alone, learning from peers in pairs or groups, or with external partners.
 Most importantly, no matter which course you enrol on, you will learn not only about your subject but also about how you learn and how to increase your knowledge base.

 Our courses will guide you to take increasing responsibility and ownership of your work and your learning.
 We do this so that you will be ready and able to take full advantage of the full range of opportunities offered by the creative industries in the global economy.

 Your work will be assessed through projects or portfolios, with written papers or research journals, and, on some courses, examinations.
 You will be graded according to a set of marking criteria that relate to such things as research, subject knowledge, methodology, and your capacity to analyse and reflect on your achievements.

 In common with all courses at the University of the Arts London, this course is credit rated.
 The course is 3 years, levels 4-6.
 Each year requires you to achieve 120 credit points.
 To be awarded the BA (Hons) Illustration and Visual Media qualification, you need to accumulate a total of 360 credits.